sean-smith/scale-out-computing-on-aws/docs/analytics/set-up-budget-project.md

 ## Configure the scheduler hook

 To enable this feature, you will first need to verify the project assigned to each job during submission time.
-The script managing this can be found on your SOCA cluster at `/apps/soca/cluster_hooks/queuejob/check_project_budget.py`
+The script managing this can be found on your Scale-Out Computing on AWS cluster at `/apps/soca/cluster_hooks/queuejob/check_project_budget.py`
 First, edit this file and manually enter your AWS account id:

 ~~~python hl_lines="2"